 Potential Risks and Side Effects

-Complications or side effects from a gastric sleeve surgery vary based on the type of procedure.
+Complications or side effects from gastric sleeve surgery vary based on the type of procedure.

 Laparoscopic sleeve gastrectomy